 In addition to the art installations, there is an open classroom space with room for our ongoing programming, as well as space for independent art making.
 Other features include:

 - Community Gallery, an ever-changing display of community art work

 - Quiet Room, for families, nursing mothers, and visitors with sensory sensitivity

-- Skyline Perch, a vista of downtown Cincinnati
+- Skyline Perch & Commons, the "town square" or the Creativity Center with a vista view of downtown Cincinnati